-23. Experiment Basics
+Experiment Basics

 - 1. Explain what an experiment is and recognize examples of studies that are experiments and studies that are not experiments. - 2.
-Distinguish between the manipulation of the independent variable and control of extraneous variables and explain the importance of each. - 3.
-Recognize examples of confounding variables and explain how they affect the internal validity of a study. - 4.
-Define what a control condition is, explain its purpose in research on treatment effectiveness, and describe some alternative types of control conditions.
+Explain what internal validity is and why experiments are considered to be high in internal validity. - 3.
+Explain what external validity is and evaluate studies in terms of their external validity. - 4.
+Distinguish between the manipulation of the independent variable and control of extraneous variables and explain the importance of each. - 5.
+Recognize examples of confounding variables and explain how they affect the internal validity of a study.